What is recruitment?

 What is a Pi Rho Chi?

-Each woman who goes through recruitment is assigned a Panhellenic Recruitment Counselor, otherwise known as a Pi Rho Chi (PRC), who will guide her through the process.
+Each person who goes through recruitment is assigned a Panhellenic Recruitment Counselor, otherwise known as a Pi Rho Chi (PRC), who will guide her through the process.
 Each PRC is an unbiased, disaffiliated sorority member who is ready to discuss and answer questions about recruitment or sororities in general.
-She will be there to act as a counselor, advisor, and friend.
+They will be there to act as a counselor, advisor, and friend.
 You can view all of the current PRCs here.

 What if I have more questions?